-The Espace Jean Tinguely Niki de Saint Phalle is a gallery set up in a former tram depot in the heart of Fribourg (Freiburg) with models and works designed by the two famous artists.
-The museum has around 10 sculptural machines by Jean Tinguely and several colorful works by his wife Niki de Saint Phalle.
-In addition to the main hall, frequently-changing temporary exhibitions are held in two smaller rooms.
+The Espace Jean Tinguely Niki de Saint Phalle is a gallery in a former tram depot in the heart of Fribourg (Freiburg) with models and works by the two famous artists.
+The museum has around 10 sculptural machines by Jean Tinguely.
+A further major highlight is the gallery with colorful works by his second wife, Niki de Saint Phalle.
+In addition to the main hall, frequently changing temporary exhibitions are held in two smaller rooms.

 Works by Jean Tinguely in Fribourg (Freiburg), Switzerland

 Jean Tinguely (1925-1991) was born in Fribourg (Freiburg) at the dividing line between French and German-speaking Switzerland.
-Although he spent most of his life elsewhere, and his best works in Switzerland are in Basel, Fribourg does have a number of Tinguely designs on display.
+Although he spent most of his life elsewhere, Fribourg does have several Tinguely designs on display.
+His best artworks in Switzerland are at the large Museum Tinguely in Basel, where he spent his youth.

-The Espace Jean Tinguely Niki de Saint Phalle in Fribourg has around ten large working models of kinetic art designed by Tinguely.
+The Espace Jean Tinguely Niki de Saint Phalle in Fribourg has around ten large working models of kinetic art.
 He famously used metal and other scrap yard junk to build moving models.
 Visitors can step on the large red knobs to set the creaking and noisy metamechanic displays in motion.

 The most important and by far the largest work in the collection is Tinguely’s Retable de l’abondance occidentale et du Mercantilisme totalitaire (Altar of Western abundance and totalitarian consumerism).
-He designed this huge work for a retrospective in Moscow in 1990 to show both the wealth of the western world but also its enslavement to consumerism.
+He designed this huge work for a retrospective in Moscow in 1990 to show both the wealth of the Western world and also its enslavement to consumerism.

-The Jo Siffert Fountain (commonly referred to as the Fountaine de Jean Tinguely) near the station in Fribourg was designed by Tinguely.
+The Jo Siffert Fountain (or Fountaine de Jean Tinguely) near the station in Fribourg was designed by Tinguely.
 The fountain honors local Formula 1 racing driver Jo Siffert, who died in a crash in 1971.

 Works by Niki de Saint Phalle in Fribourg (Freiburg), Switzerland